 - Reviewers, commenters, or even agents who want to be writers but aren’t yet so they lash out

 - Writing panelists who attack each other’s comments in front of an audience instead of cordially disagreeing

 - Writing industry politics in general

 One Solution: Don’t internalize this stuff or even hate people for spewing it, because it’s very human.

 Taylor Swift has it right, you must shake it off, though that song brings me to an important point.
 Expressing opinions or taste does not automatically make anyone a saboteur or a hater.
 For example, I cringe during the part where she starts talking in that song.
 It just doesn’t work for me.
 Is that gossip?
 Hate?
 Sabotage?
 Nope, that’s preference.
 That’s giving an honest review.

-If I share in gossip or write some nasty review that tries to undermine someone’s good name, confidence, or sense of purpose as an artist–particularly to make myself feel or look better–that’s sabotage.
+If I share in gossip or write some nasty review that tries to undermine someone’s good name, confidence, or sense of purpose–or to direct them to my work instead–that’s sabotage.

 4. Lovingly Help Others Identify Sabotage When It’s Happening

 I love this image my mother created and thought of it today because sometimes so many people are sabotaging us that it just feels weird!
 As we try to navigate the challenging, thin tunnel writing often is, it can feel as though some nosy lady is looking at us from her window and a child is glowering at us.